T Visas and Trafficking: Answers to Common Questions

 Yes.
 Once your T visa is approved, you will receive an employment authorization card that allows you to work legally in the U.S. for a period of four years.
 With your employment authorization card, you may request a social security number, as well as a state ID card or driver’s license.

 It depends.
-Generally, a T visa applicant who is under age 21 may apply on behalf of her spouse, children, parents, and unmarried siblings who are under age 18.
-If a principal T visa applicant is over 21 years old, then he or she may apply on behalf of a spouse and children.
-Talk to an immigration attorney for more information and case-specific questions.
+Generally, a T visa applicant who is under age 21 may apply on behalf of her spouse, children, parents, and unmarried siblings who are under age 18. if a principal T visa applicant is over 21 years old, then he or she may apply on behalf of a spouse and children.